Bundle up! This winter comes with a frosty bite.

 Check your yard for contiainers that capture mosquito-breeding water from rainstorms, sprinklers, etc., and tip them out weekly!

 With the summer heat long gone, it's easy to think that mosquitoes are taking time off this chilly holiday season.
-But don't be deceived; we can assure you that mosquitoes have left behind some gifts for us this winter.
+But don't be deceived; we can assure you that mosquitoes are still around, and have left behind some gifts this winter.

 Also known as time-capsules, Aedes eggs laid in the summer and fall can easily hatch in water that settles after a winter storm, or simply from watering plants.
 So while it looks like mosquito numbers decrease during the cold season, stagnant water is a major factor that can increase them.